 Contact Robin: robin.m.eames at gmail.com

-Robin’s writing and artwork has been published by Strange Horizons, GlitterShip, the Red Room Company, Luna Station Quarterly, Glitterwolf, the speculative fiction anthology Broken Worlds, the UNSPOKEN WORDS artists’ anthology, and University of Sydney publications including Honi Soit, ARNA, and Hermes.
-They have exhibited art at Verge Gallery, the M2 Gallery, the Red Rattler Theatre, and the Burdekin Hotel.
+Their work has been published or is upcoming in Cordite, Voiceworks, Breath & Shadow, Uncanny Magazine’s Disabled People Destroy Science Fiction, Archer Magazine, Ibis House, Junkee, Red Room Poetry, GlitterShip, Strange Horizons, Luna Station Quarterly, Streetcake Magazine, Glitterwolf, and the speculative fiction anthology Broken Worlds.
+Robin has also edited and written for a number of University of Sydney publications, including student newspaper Honi Soit and annual literary journals ARNA and Hermes.
+They have exhibited art at Newtown Festival, Verge Gallery, the M2 Gallery, the Red Rattler Theatre, and the Burdekin Hotel.

-Their interests include comparative mythology, queercrip theory, Mad Studies, gender history & historiography, weird poetry, invisible histories, cats, black tea, and tattoos.
+Robin is nonbinary and uses they/them/their pronouns.
+Their interests include transgender history and historiography, comparative mythology, queercrip theory, Mad Studies, weird poetry, invisible histories, cats, black tea, and tattoos.

 Find Robin's current clips here.
 Recent notable clips include: